bnd5k/xypn_seo/README.md

 The [page listing all advisors](http://www.xyplanningnetwork.com/consumer/find-advisor/) displays advisor content after making an AJAX POST request, which the app uses to collect each advisor's [XYPN profile page](http://www.xyplanningnetwork.com/advisors/paul-v-sydlansky-mba-cfp/) URL.
 The app then iterates over the list of individual profile URLs, making a request on each, and scraping data (notably their personal/business site).

+In order to update the list of advisors and their websites:

-`bundle exec rake advisors:seed`
+`$ bundle exec rake advisors:seed`

 ---

 ## Site Evalution

 The app utilizes the Google PageSpeed Insights API to evaluate the overall performance individual advisor's business site.
-(It also goes so far as to offer suggestions for improvement, but the current scope of this app will not be taking advantage of that functionality?)

-API gets hit with `"https://www.googleapis.com/pagespeedonline/v1/runPagespeed?url=#{advisor_site_url}/&key=#{ENV['PAGESPEED_KEY']}"` (note the variable params for 'url' and 'key').
+The API gets hit with `"https://www.googleapis.com/pagespeedonline/v1/runPagespeed?url=#{advisor_site_url}/&key=#{ENV['PAGESPEED_KEY']}"` (note the variable params for 'url' and 'key').
 Scores are scraped and persisted to the database.

-`bundle exec rake advisors:evaluate`
+`$ bundle exec rake advisors:evaluate`

 ---